-It all started on February 2017 with me, a cup of coffee and a blank page.
+It all started with a cup of coffee and a blank page.
 90,000 words later, I've decided to start posting my work online.

 I'm here cause I fell in love with the show when I was a child of ten, and after eighteen years the flame still burns.
 I want to dive deeper into the world of Mer, deeper into the characters' arcs, and I want to give the story the end it deserves (please, bear in mind that this is my own version of the story, yours might differ).

 Comments and feedback are welcome and truly needed; I'm also eager to chat with you all about anything related to the show!

 One last note before we start: English is not my first language, so if you notice any mistake with grammar, word choice and spelling, PLEASE let me know!

 The sea is our mother, my dear.
 She takes us in her loving arms, she leads our way to safe ports, she feeds us, she lulls us to sleep at night.
 But you know, at times even the loveliest of mothers scolds her unruly babies.
 And at times my dear, such a ruthless mother as the sea, in her fury kills her children.

 Captain Bloth hadn't thought about his mother in a while, but like a distant melody, her voice echoed from the abyss of his mind.
 It smothered the sound of the smashing waves, caressing its way up from the darkness and spread.
 Soothing.

 He closed his eyes, savoring each drop of that stream of peace; willing it to last, knowing it wouldn't last.
 Sleep, my dear.

 Bloth gripped the arms of the chair and forced his eyes to open; it hurt, but he had to come back to reality.

 He breathed in and dared a look through the porthole.
 He saw the tide swell; the Maelstrom swayed and heeled in response.